Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ### To Obtain the Initial Equilibrium for 298 K ###

-To give random noises initially to molecules, we will use salt ions of Na(+) and Cl(-) initially as the dryrun.
+To give initial random noises to molecules, we will use salt ions of Na(+) and Cl(-) initially as the dryrun.
-The 6x6x6 water clusters use 64 Na(+) and 64 Cl(-) ions and a run time is t=1700, which is enough for that amount of water.
-We can see randomized water clusters.
+The 6x6x6 water clusters use 64 Na(+) and 64 Cl(-) ions and a run time is t=1700, which is enough for that amount of water clusters.
 Afterwards, the salt ions are gradually removed, and the dryrun for water is continued at least for 5 periods of t=50,000.
 The dryrun is shown with color pictures in the PDF document, "Water_TIP5P_Simulation.pdf".